 Longer Lifespan

-Wether goats also tend to live longer than both does and bucks.
+Wether goats tend to live longer than both does and bucks if they are not used for meat.
+This is because they do not need to go through the work that breeding requires.
 While does and bucks usually live between nine and 12 years, wethers may live for up to 16 years.
-Ultimately, the overall health and care of the goat will determine how long it lives.
+However, ultimately, the overall health and care of the goat will determine how long it lives.

 What Age Do You Wether a Goat?

-In most cases, you should wether male kids between the age of eight and twelve weeks.
-There are potential problems with neutering too early and too late, so the exact timing will depend on a few things.
-In particular, you need to know how you plan to use the goat to know the right timing.
+In most cases, you should castrate male kids between the age of eight and twelve weeks.
+Ten weeks is always a good choice.
+There are potential problems with castrating too early or too late, so correct timing is important.

-Still, doing the process too early may cause the wether’s urethra to develop incorrectly.
-For that reason, it’s recommended not to castrate before they are three weeks of age.
+Doing the process too early may cause the wether’s urethra to develop incorrectly.
+They can develop a condition called urinary calculi, which can potentially be fatal.
+For that reason, it’s recommended not to castrate before they are 4 weeks of age.

-If you wait too long to castrate male kids that stay with does, you could risk accidental breeding.
+If you wait too long to castrate male kids that stay with does, you could risk accidental breeding or goats with more “buck-like” behaviors.
+If a goat is allowed to reach maturity before it is castrated, it will likely still act like a buck in many ways.

-There are cases of bucklings as young as two months old breeding does, so you want to be quick.
-Additionally, it is easier to do the process when the bucklings are smaller and less strong.
+There are cases of bucklings as young as two months old breeding does, so you want to be quick to either castrate or remove bucklings.
+Additionally, it is easier to castrate when the bucklings are smaller and less strong.

-Any bucklings that are not castrated should be separated from doelings by the time that they are around three months old.
+Any bucklings that are not castrated should be separated from doelings by the time that they are around two to three months old.
+This will prevent accidental breeding with siblings, and with doelings that have reached puberty but not maturity.
+Breeding a doeling that is too small can result in many different complications.

 Wether Goats and their Benefits